LayerManager/layman/README.md

 ```

 ## Run in production with dependencies
-If you don't have existing GeoServer & PostGIS instance:
+If you don't have existing GeoServer & PostGIS instance, you can use dockerized versions.
+It's easy to setup, but default settings are not safe for production.
+Performance might be also an issue.
 ```bash
 cp .env.production .env